 “Albert Shiraz is named after my Grandfather, Albert Alfred Teusner…a man I admired for his commitment and his persistence.
-Like previous vintages, Albert Shiraz is made from parcels of fruit sourced from a couple of our favourite vineyards….an old block at Ebenezer in the Barossa’s North and another at the Barossa’s South Eastern most extremity at Williamstown.
+This vintage of Albert Shiraz is made from parcels of fruit sourced from a couple of our favourite vineyards….an old block at Ebenezer in the Barossa’s North and another in the Barossa’s North West at Koonunga.

 KYM TEUSNER, WINEMAKER

 Albert Shiraz 2017

 “Long a mainstay of Teusner’s range, Albert has forever been my favourite, and confidently remains the best, even as his portfolio expands both upwards and outwards.
 Its black fruit depth, fragrant violet allure, deeply spicy complexity and dark chocolate undercurrent marry magnificently with finely confident tannins, the balanced acid poise of the cool 2017 season and fantastic persistence”

 Albert Shiraz 2019

 Sourced from two vineyards (one 75, one 85 years old) in Barossa’s north and south; matured in 30% new French oak hogsheads for 18 months.
 Deep crimson in the glass with plenty of rich blackberry, dark plum, black cherry and a lift of mulberry.
 Full bodied with a sprightly seam of freshness, tightly packed gravelly tannins and a finish that fans out nicely with spiced plums, dark chocolate and softly spoken oak.